orlikoski/CDQR/Docker/README.md

 The docker itself is stored on DockerHub at https://hub.docker.com/r/aorlikoski/cdqr.
 The docker can be used by `docker run aorlikoski/cdqr`.

 # Skadi Compatibility
 Due to the complexity of using docker a helper bash script `cdqr` was created.
-It was made to work specifically on the Skadi server environment.
+It works with the Docker, OVA, Vagrant, Signed Installer versions of Skadi.
 It can be easily modified to work in any environment.

 # Command Line Changes
 It is not required to use the `cdqr` bash script to make `aorlikoski/cdqr` work but it makes the transition much easier.
 That said, there is one critical difference in the commands used with the bash script `cdqr` vs the original python `cdqr.py`.
 The path to the data being processed (input) and the path to the output folder (output) are parsed differently in the bash script.